EliezerB123/sample-python/README.md

     10c.
 (More info: https://docs.openshift.com/online/pro/architecture/additional_concepts/storage.html#pv-access-modes)

         "Storage Class" : (Whatever you like)

         "Name" : My-Python-Disk

-        "Size" : 1GB
+        "Size" : 2GB

     10d.
 Press "Create".

 11. Attach our new storage to our Instance.
-(This will cause the instance to reload automatically with the new storage.)
+(This will create a directory "/data", within which everything is persistent.)

     11a.
 Go to Applications->Deployments (https://console.pro-us-east-1.openshift.com/console/project/fatfish-test/browse/deployments)